COE Bylaws

 F & A (Indirect Cost) Return Policy

-The College of Engineering typically recovers one-third of the Facilities and Administrative (F&A) costs generated by sponsored projects within the College.
-The College of Engineering will share with Departments and Principal Investigators the recovery of all F&A returned to the College.
+The College of Engineering typically recovers one-third of the Facilities and Administrative (F&A) costs generated by sponsored projects within the college.
+The college will share with departments and Principal Investigators the recovery of all F&A returned to the college.
 Distributions will be allocated into separate funds.
 The following formulae will be used when determining allocations:

 Procedure for Leasing COE Laboratory Space